ABI-Software/ABIBook/cmgui/CMGUI-make-avi-from-images-windows.rst

 .. _CamStudio: http://camstudio.org/
 .. _graphics window: http://www.cmiss.org/cmgui/wiki/UsingCMGUITheGraphicsWindow

 This tutorial will describe a method of compiling a series of images saved from CMGUI into an AVI format movie file on the Windows operating system.
-There are other methods, but the one described here can be achieved easily, with free software, and produces excellent and highly customizable results.
+There are other methods, but the one described here can be achieved easily using free software, and produces excellent, highly customizable results.

 An AVI file is a Windows format - however, it can be played on most computers including those running Mac OS X or Linux.
 It can also be uploaded to online video sites such as YouTube.